Partners in Depression

 Previous research highlights that people who support or care for a person with depression are at risk of developing mental health problems themselves.
 The practical and emotional demands of supporting a loved one with depression can be great.

-Providing information about how a person can appropriately support their loved one, whilst also looking after their own mental health, can decrease the risk of those who care for people with depression developing significant mental health problems themselves.
+Providing information about how a person can appropriately support their loved one, while also looking after their own mental health, can decrease the risk of those who care for people with depression developing significant mental health problems themselves.

 Supporting Those Who Care